Levels of AGI for Operationalizing Progress on the Path to AGI: Introduction

 The concept of AGI is important as it maps onto goals for, predictions about, and risks of AI:

-\textbf{Goals}: Achieving human-level “intelligence” is an implicit or explicit north-star goal for many in our field, from the 1955 Dartmouth AI Conference \citep{dartmouthAI} that kick-started the modern field of AI to some of today’s leading AI research firms whose mission statements allude to concepts such as “ensure transformative AI helps people and society” \citep{anthMission} or “ensure that artificial general intelligence benefits all of humanity” \citep{openAIMission}.
+\textbf{Goals}: Achieving human-level “intelligence” is an implicit or explicit north-star goal for many in our field, from the 1956 Dartmouth AI Conference \citep{dartmouthAI} that kick-started the modern field of AI, to today's leading AI research firms, whose mission statements include goals such as “ensure transformative AI helps people and society” \citep{anthMission} and “ensure that artificial general intelligence benefits all of humanity” \citep{openAIMission}.

 \textbf{Predictions}: The concept of AGI is related to a prediction about progress in AI, namely that it is toward greater generality, approaching and exceeding human generality.
 Additionally, AGI is typically intertwined with a notion of “emergent” properties \citep{wei2022emergent}, i.e. capabilities not explicitly anticipated by the developer.
 Such capabilities offer promise, perhaps including abilities that are complementary to typical human skills, enabling new types of interaction or novel industries.
-Such predictions about AGI's capabilities in turn predict likely societal impacts; AGI may have significant economic implications, i.e., reaching the necessary criteria for widespread labor substitution \citep{laborMcK, centaurs}, as well as geo-political implications relating not only to the economic advantages AGI may confer, but also to military considerations \citep{kissinger}.
+Such predictions about AGI's capabilities in turn predict likely societal impacts; AGI may have significant economic implications, i.e., reaching the necessary criteria for widespread labor substitution \citep{laborMcK, centaurs, eloundou2023gpts}, as well as geo-political implications relating not only to the economic advantages AGI may confer, but also to military considerations \citep{kissinger}.

 \textbf{Risks}: Lastly, AGI is viewed by some as a concept for identifying the point when there are extreme risks \citep{shevlane2023model, riskPaper}, as some speculate that AGI systems might be able to deceive and manipulate, accumulate resources, advance goals, behave agentically, outwit humans in broad domains, displace humans from key roles, and/or recursively self-improve.